Copyright 2018 by David Stipes and respective image copyright holders.

 David Stipes is a filmmaker, visual effects consultant, artist and educator working in Phoenix, Arizona.
 He is one of the visual effects people who made the transition from the pre-computer (i.e. boiler plates and rivets) effects technology to the digital age of visual effects.
 See David's Curriculum Vitae.

 David knew at a young age that he wanted to do visual effects for movies.
 As soon as he could get a movie camera he began experimenting with every effects technique he could read about.
 He began corresponding with young animator / filmmaker, David Allen, and through him met Jim Danforth, Dennis Muren, Phil Kellison and many others.

-David moved to Phoenix in 1999 and is a full time instructor at The Art Institute of Phoenix.
+David moved to Phoenix in 1999 and became a full time instructor at The Art Institute of Phoenix.
 Moving to Arizona afforded him the opportunity to have a closer relationship with his son, Nathan, who is also a filmmaker.
 David continues to be supportive to his son and has functioned as a producer on some of Nathan’s film projects.
-Currently, David is engaged in teaching, learning new computer programs, and writing biographical and technical essays.
-He also does Life Seal counseling through Logos Center, the church he attends in Scottsdale.

 David is a member of the Visual Effects Society (VES) and has done visual effects consultation, supervision, design and production on the recent web series, "Normally This Weird," "Voyage Trekkers," "Mantecoza," and "Space Rangers".

 He participated in Visual Effects forums at the 2006 Phoenix Film Festival and at Dark Con in 2012.
 In December 2005 through Jan 2006 David had a one-man exhibit of visual effects props and memorabilia at The Art Institute of Phoenix Gallery.